reframejs/reframe/docs/usage-manual.md

 ## `doNotRenderInBrowser`

-The page config option `doNotRenderInBrowser` allow you to control whether or not the page is rendered in the browser.
+The page config option `doNotRenderInBrowser` allows you to control whether the page is rendered in the browser.

 By default a page is rendered in the browser so that it can have interactive views (a like button, an interactive graph, a To-Do list, etc.).